m-abdelwahab/sleeping-better-at-night-talk-notes/README.md

 Okay, if you're not going to test all of your code, which parts should you test?
 Which percent of coverage should you aim for?

-One popular opinion about writing tests, is to make sure that your tests resemble the software used
+One popular opinion about writing tests, is to make sure that your tests resemble the way your software is used:

 <!-- Kent C Dodds tweet -->
 ![kent-c-dodds-testing-tweet](./assets/kent-testing-tweet.png)